michaelecrippa/ThePragmaticProgrammer/README.md

      - What's the context?
      - When or Where would this work?
      - Why is this a problem?

 - Communicate
 `Quote: I believe that it is better to be looked over than it is to be overlooked. - Mae West`
    - Know your audience
    - Know what you want to say
    - Choose your moment
    - Choose a style
    - Make it look good
    - Involve the audience
   - Be a listener
    - Get back to people
  `Tip: It's both what you say and the way you say it`
    - Documentation
 `Tip: Build documentation in, don't bold it on`

-Note: Books recommendations about communications within teams
+  Book recommendations about communications within teams

 ## Chapter 2 - A Pragmatic Approach

+### The Essence of Good Design
+`Tip: Good design is easier to change than bad design`
+- ETC is a value, not a rule

+### DRY - The Evils of Duplication
+`Tip: DRY - Don't repeat yourself`

+### DRY is More Than Code

+### Duplication in Code
+ - Not all code duplication is knowledge duplication
+ - Duplication in documentation
+ - DRY violation in data
+ - Representational duplication
+ - Duplication across internal APIs
+ - Duplication across external APIs
+ - Duplication with data sources
+ - Interdeveloper duplication
+`Tip: Make it easy to reuse`

+### Orthogonality